Ready to Hang?

 - Your phone’s calculator app or a manual calculator

 Don’t get hung up on minor mistakes!
-Just in case, get yourself some:
+Just in case, have on hand:

 - Wall-color paint